vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/13/002_adhyAtmam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xviii.
-Only twice (vs. 1) quoted in Kāuç., but several times (eight different verses) by Vāit.
+Only twice (vs. 1) quoted in Kāuś., but several times (eight different verses) by Vāit.

 ## Translations